Danon Platina: 2016, 2017 & 2018: later career

 In 2016, Danon Platina began his season by finishing fourth behind the mare Smart Layer in the Tokyo Shimbun Hai on 7 February.
 After an absence of seven months he returned for the Keisei Hai Autumn Handicap at Nakayama in which he carried top weight and ran third to Lord Quest and Cafe Brilliant.
 At Tokyo in October he attempted to repeat his 2015 success in the Fuji Stakes but was beaten into third behind Young Man Power at Isla Bonita.

 Danon Platina made only two appearances as a five-year-old in 2017 running fifth in the Sekiya Kinen at Niigata Racecourse in August and eighth in the Listed Capital Stakes at Tokyo in November.

 On 28 January 2018 the six-year-old horse contested the Listed New Year Stakes over 1600 metres and recorded his first win for well over two years as he came home ahead of the Hanshin Cup winner Shuji and eight others.
 On his final racecourse appearance he came home eleventh of the sixteen runners behind the filly Lys Gracieux in the Tokyo Shimbun Hai on 4 February.

+Racing form

+Danon Platina won five races and placed in another three out of 15 starts.
+This data is available on JBIS, netkeiba and HKJC.